• Skip to primary navigation

 • Make corn kernels “magically” dance with this mesmerizing Hopping Corn Science activity.

-• Learn what a seed IS and then find seeds in your kitchen cupboards to make some easy open-ended Seedy CD Art.
+• Learn what a seed is and then find seeds in your kitchen cupboards to make some easy open-ended Seedy CD Art.

 • Start an outdoor Seed Collection this Spring with your kids and discover the fascinating variety of sizes, colours and shapes that these wonderful little objects come in!